Hoangpham13579/YOLOv3-object-detection/README.md

 ## How to Use
 - If you want to understand more about the architecture of model including their implementations by using tensorflow, explore folder `Model_architecture`
-- Use `YOLOv3_image.py` to detect objects on an image.
-You can detect on your own image by adding your pic into `data` folder & apply your image "cv2.imread(./data/your-image.jpg)" (Note that function is design for .jpg file only)
+- Command below is used to apply YOLOv3 model to detect objects on the image.
+You can add an image to folder "data", and modify the path to apply on your own image
+`python YOLOv3_image.py --image_path ./data/vung_tau.jpg`
-- Use `YOLOv3_video.py` to detect objects on a video.
+- We can use `YOLOv3_video.py` to detect objects on a video.
 Use the same instruction above to apply your own video (Push "q" to quit)
+`python YOLOv3_video.py --video_path ./data/yolo_test.mp4`
-- Use `YOLOv3_camera.py` to detect objects on your camera (Push "q" to quit)
+- We can also use `YOLOv3_camera.py` to detect objects on your camera (Push "q" to quit) `python YOLOv3_camera.py`

 ## Result
 ![](https://github.com/HarryPham0123/YOLOv3-object-detection/blob/main/data/YOLOv3_result.gif)